kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *company's future is uncertain*

 ### STRINGENT COST MANAGEMENT
-> Organization is perceived as being very stringent in cost management.
-It might be constantly looking to cut costs or be in cheap mode.
-Cost control seems to take precedence over employees or growth needs.
-Stringent cost management is highly undesirable as it leads to the perception that the company operates in a survival mode instead of generating new opportunities and revenue streams for organization.
+> Employees perceive organisation as too cost-efficient.
+Cost-cutting is a constant and things are done on the cheap.
+Cost control seems to take precedence over employees’ or growth needs.
+Excessive cost management leads to perception that company operates in survival mode rather than generating new opportunities and revenue streams.

 __Exemplary statements reported by employees:__